-What is commonly referred to as child custody, but legally called “conservatorship” in Texas, is an important piece of a divorce and other suits affecting the parent-child relationship and the ongoing relationship between parents and their children after a divorce.
+Fort Worth custody lawyer Adam Kielich helps clients in Dallas and Fort Worth with custody situations in family law matters.
+What is commonly referred to as child custody, but legally called “conservatorship” in Texas, is an important piece of a divorce and other suits affecting the parent-child relationship.
 It is a component of the legal division of the parent-child relationship in a divorce along with visitation rights and child support.
-If you are preparing for a divorce in Texas and you have children, it is important that you understand conservatorship, how family law in Texas divides the parental responsibilities and how child custody attorney Adam Kielich can help protect your rights and your relationship with your children.
+If you are preparing for a divorce in Texas and you have children, it is important that you understand conservatorship, how family law in Texas divides the parental responsibilities and how child custody lawyer Adam Kielich can help protect your rights and your relationship with your children.

-Many people use the term custody to mean a wide range of rights and duties of a parent or other individual in relation to a child.
+Many people use the term custody to mean a wide range of rights and duties of a parent.
 The Texas Family Code breaks up these aspects of the relationship into three aspects: possession; access and conservatorship.
 Possession and access relate to the physical presence of the child while conservatorship relates to the rights and duties of a parent or other individual named a conservator of the child.

 Possession and access are two different rights.
 Access relates to the individual’s right to have physical or other forms of access to the child (such as phone calls or emails).
 Possession relates to the parent or other individual’s right to physical access and exercise care, custody and control over the child.
 Generally if one has possession of the child he or she has access to the child at the same time but a parent could have access but not possession at the same time.
 For example, if the kids play soccer on Saturday mornings each parent might have an independent right to attend the games even if only one parent has possession of the child on a given Saturday.